codacy/docs/docs/repositories-configure/code-patterns.md

 </tr>
 <tr>
 <td>PMD</td>
-<td>Apex, Java, Javascript, JSP, XML, Velocity and Visualforce</td>
+<td>Apex, Java, JavaScript, JSP, XML, Velocity and Visualforce</td>
 <td>ruleset.xml, apex-ruleset.xml</td>
-<td>Supports config file in other dirs than root and can search up to 5 dirs into the repository.</td>
+<td>Supports configuration file in directories other than root and can search up to 5 directories into the repository.</td>
 </tr>
 <tr>
 <td>Prospector</td>